 This bit is set by hardware on detection of a Start condition and cleared by hardware on detection of a Stop condition.
 It indicates a communication in progress on the bus.
-This information is still updated when the interface is disabled (PE=0).
+The BUSY flag of the I2CSR1 register is cleared if a Bus Error occurs.

-- 0: No communication on the bus - 1: Communication ongoing on the bus
+0: No communication on the bus

+1: Communication ongoing on the bus Note: